 - Growing Size of Workforce: With the growth of any organisation, the workload increases and the number of employees also multiply.
 This leads to the excessive workload on the human resource manager and the HR team.

-- Emergence of New Technology: The technological advancement has though simplified the business process but has emerged as a challenge in front of the managers to either provide training to their old staff or seek for the new talent.
+- The emergence of New Technology: The technological advancement has though simplified the business process but has emerged as a challenge in front of the managers to either provide training to their old staff or seek for the new talent.

 - Internal Politics: Sometimes, the human resource manager has to face situations where employees either mislead or influence other employees to restrict them from performing their task if the problem pertains the organisation may experience employee turnover or resignations.